odys-z/Mime-type-no-nodejs/README.md

     function lookup (path);
 ```

-Lookup the MIME type for a file path/extension.

 - extension()

+Get the default extension for a MIME type.

 ```
     /**